Choosing a puppy from a litter

 So, you've decided that those puppies in the toilet roll ads on TV look like a whole bundle of fun and you've just got to have one.
 Congratulations!
 A dog will enrich your life in a hundred and one different ways and give you many moments of joy and fun.
 Whilst the vast majority of puppies grow up to be well-behaved, healthy and lovable dogs, your chances of getting the right puppy for you will be far greater if you have a simple checklist beforehand to help you make your choice.

 Choosing a puppy is an important process.
-Without wanting to take the gloss off your momentous decision, too many dogs end up in rescue shelters or worst still, are euthanased when the relationship between a dog and its owner goes wrong.
-The largest cause of death of puppies under 12 months in Australia is euthanasia due to behavioural problems.
+Without wanting to take the gloss off your momentous decision, too many dogs end up in rescue shelters or worst still, are euthanazed when the relationship between a dog and its owner goes wrong.
+The largest cause of death of puppies under 12 months in Australia is euthanasia due to behavioral problems.

 Your puppy will be with you for a long time so it's important to get it right.
 Here are some useful pointers: